cms-opendata-analyses/HiggsExample20112012/README.md

 scram b
 cd $CMSSW_BASE
 ```
-You need to move some files around for the Level 3 version of the tutorial, here again it is assumed you installed in a directory `WorkDirCMSHiggs`.
+You need to move some files around for the Level 3 version of the tutorial, here again it is assumed you installed in a directory
 ```
 cd $CMSSW_BASE
-cp WorkDirCMSHiggs/HiggsExample11-12/Level3/BuildFile.xml Demo/DemoAnalyzer/.
+cp HiggsExample20112012/Level3/BuildFile.xml Demo/DemoAnalyzer/.
-cp WorkDirCMSHiggs/HiggsExample11-12/Level3/HiggsDemoAnalyzer.cc Demo/DemoAnalyzer/src/.
+cp HiggsExample20112012/Level3/HiggsDemoAnalyzer.cc Demo/DemoAnalyzer/src/.
 scram b
 ```